Ryjen1/RewardsTrackerApp/README.md

 - **Spring Boot Starter Validation:** For input validation using the Validation API.
 - **Spring Boot Starter Web:** For building RESTful web services using Spring MVC.
 - **MySQL Connector Java:** For connecting to a MySQL database.
-- **Spring Boot Starter Test:** For testing the application using Spring's testing support.

 ## Getting Started